Voivod interview part 1 @ HEAVY MTL (22/06/2008) - en français

 Tralee Pearce, Ottawa Sun, Canada, October 25, 1997

-"It wasn't until quite some time after the album was released that I realized just how popular Voivod really was and how legendary this guy Blackie was.
+"It wasn't until quite some time after the album was released that I realized just how popular Voivod really was and how legendary this guy Blacky was.
 I didn't realize that Jean-Yves was the same person."

 Mark Spybey, Sonic Boom, USA, August 7, 1998